 HOW TO MEASURE

-The lengths and measuring points on each springer is located on the individual product pages, and its very important to measure properly and accurately before you break out your wallet and pull the trigger.
+The lengths and measuring points on each springer is located on the individual product pages, and it's very important to measure properly and accurately before you break out your wallet and pull the trigger.

-Everyone is excited to get their hands on such an important part of you bike build, but important no to put the cart before the horse and end up with the wrong length.
+Everyone is excited to get their hands on such an important part of you bike build, but don't put the cart before the horse and end up with the wrong length.
 We suggest you have your wheels AND tires on hand, before purchasing your front end.
 Install your rear wheel, (with the tire mounted) then block up the bottom of your frame so its sits level or is raked to your liking.
 Then, we like to use a broom handle or piece of pipe to stick through the neck.
 Next, put your front wheel (with tire mounted) out where it intersects and take that measurement from the bottom of the neck to the center of your axle.

 This will give you the most accurate measurement for your springer.

 Its very important to remember that springer are measured in an uncompressed state, and once you put the weight of your bike on them, the springers will compress and drop down.
-So if your in between, or even directly on a size, we suggest going up to the next increment.
+So if you're in between, or even directly on a size, we suggest going up to the next increment.

 Insert picture of side with bike on stand, lines showing level bottom frame, then showing line down from the neck to the center axle.

 The lower cost option has similar styling to many front ends on the market.
-The fact remains that the majority of these offered under different brand names are actually the same exact front end, produced in the same factory over seas.
+The fact remains that the majority of these offered under different brand names are actually the same exact front end, produced in the same factory overseas.
 They are a solid, lower cost option that features machines front let yokes sporting a square look.
 At Throttle Addiction, we carry the Mid USA branded springers.
 Their entry springer offers 1" front legs and a machined spring perch.
 The rear legs are a single piece that extends through the lower triple tree.
-This set up is available in lengths from 6" Under to 10" over stock and comes in chrome or black finish. it features a 1" stem which will bolt up most Harley Big Twin or Sportster frames.
+This set up is available in lengths from 6" Under to 10" over stock and comes in chrome or black finish.
+It features a 1" stem which will bolt up most Harley Big Twin or Sportster frames.
 It includes the 3/4" axle and the top clamp.
 You can view this product below.